 - routeSampler uses turn-counts and edge counts (and also origin-destination counts)

 The algorithms listed above where developed to solve different problems and may work badly when used on the wrong kind of problem.

-- DFROUTER and jtcrouter have no capability for calibrating generated routes among the set of all routes that fit the measurment data.
+- dfrouter and - jtcrouter have no capability for calibrating generated routes among the set of all routes that fit the measurement data.
 They can provide good results on motorway networks but produce implausible routes in highly meshed networks (i.e. cities).

-- routeSampler uses a whitelist to restrict the set of routes that can be used to construct a solution.
-Generating a sufficient set of plausible routes is easier than listing all implausible routes.
+- uses a whitelist to restrict the set of routes that can be used to construct a solution.
+Generating a sufficient set of plausible routes is often easier than listing all implausible routes.

-- routeSampler is the only tool that can use edge-count data together with turn-count data
+- can use edge-count data together with turn-count data

 - Computing (and optionally saving) the detector types in the means that each induction is set to be a source detector, a sink detector or an in-between detector